codingstudios/.github/profile/README.md

 ### Credit
 Please credit the author and the following repository if you feature or use any of our projects.
-> Remember to leave a star 🌟 if you like any of our project !!
+> Remember to leave a star 🌟 if you like any of our projects !